What is Suffering?

 For an individual, the five aggregates of clinging are what one identifies as "me" or "mine."
 These include everything that people identify as themselves or as belonging to themselves.
 This encompasses the previous seven sufferings of birth, aging, sickness, death, not getting what we desire, encountering what we dislike, and separation from loved ones.

 You might wonder why these five aggregates, the body, feelings, perceptions, volitional formations, and consciousness, are considered suffering.
-After all, there are moments of happiness and even times when we don't experience unhappyness at all.
+After all, there are moments of happiness and even times when we don't experience unhappiness at all.
 For example, when you're with someone you love, all aspects of the body, feelings, thoughts, and consciousness are pleasant.
 Enjoying good food, beautiful scenery, fragrances, massages, music, movies, and more can bring happiness.
-Furthermore, many times, people find themselves in states of neither happiness nor unhappyness, right?
+Furthermore, many times, people find themselves in states of neither happiness nor unhappiness, right?

 There are three aspects to this impermanence: